 Luísa Bonin speaks with other employees of Tamo Junto.

-If she wins the Cisco Youth Leadership Award, Bonin’s goal is to launch a massive communication campaign, to reach as many micro-entrepreneurs as possible with her platform.
+Bonin wants to reach as many micro-entrepreneurs as possible with her platform.

 She wants every micro-entrepreneur in Brazil "to know that they aren’t alone."

-“I think that everything is connected and we are only OK when everyone is OK,” she says.
-“So Tamo Junto is really committed to make the lives of the micro-entrepreneurs better and help them to have an income source for them and for their families.”
+"I think that everything is connected and we are only OK when everyone is OK," she said.
+"So Tamo Junto is really committed to make the lives of the micro-entrepreneurs better and help them to have an income source for them and for their families."